A fine quality smooth drink we & our customers love to enjoy!

 Put the Irish Cream & Whissin into a glass and then pour in the milk.
 Stir.
 Enjoy!

-A classic cocktail from Cuba that has distinct mint and lime flavours
+A classic mocktail from Cuba that has distinct mint and lime flavours

 70 ml Celebracion Mojito pre-mixed cocktail